Sameer68/shopping-list/README.md

 </body>
 </html>
 ```

+The input has a placeholder and id, the add button has an id and contains the text 'add'.
+The clear button has an id and contains the text 'clear'.

 We need to create JavaScript handles to our buttons.
 Add these lines to the top of the file.